 0118 922 6836

-Nikki has a number of published papers including with people with dementia and in dementia care, a systematic review looking at transitions from children’s to adult mental health services, and services and support for people who identify as LGBT+, and she has presented at a number of conferences.
-She is most interetesed in qualitative research, especially ethnographic approaches, aiming to understand more about people’s unqiue experiences.
+Nikki has several published papers including with people with dementia and in dementia care, a systematic review looking at transitions from children’s to adult mental health services, and services and support for people who identify as LGBT+, and she has presented at a number of conferences.
+She is most interested in qualitative research, especially ethnographic approaches, aiming to understand more about people’s unique experiences.

 Nikki is a chartered Clinical Psychologist with the British Psychological Society and is a Registered Psychologist with HCPC.
 Currently, she is completing post-doctorate qualifications in neuropsychology with the University of Bristol.
 In her previous post, Nikki was delighted to act as a consultant to Coronation Street on their storyline around Shona’s brain injury.